Robustness of Constraint Automata for Description Logics with Concrete Domains: Constraint Automata for Checking Consistency

 Constraints are evaluated using register values drawn from the current node and its children (as determined by \(\lambda\)).
-The current node stores its own concrete feature values via the registers \(\aregister_j\) and also the concrete feature values for the interpretation of the individual names via the registers \(\aregister_{\aindname, j}\).
-These latter values must remain constant during the run, and this is explicitly enforced by the transition relation with the help of the constraints.
+The current node stores its own concrete feature values via the registers \(\aregister_j\) and also the concrete feature values for the interpretation of the individual names via the registers \(\aregister_{\aindname, j}\) as part of the global information.
+These latter values stored in registers for the interpretation of the individual names must remain constant during the run, and this is explicitly enforced by the transition relation with the help of the constraints.
 Activity vectors determine which concrete feature values are defined and guarantee that only the defined values are referred to in the constraints.
-The global abstraction—common to all nodes labelled by non-sink locations—must remain constant too. \iftoggle{versionlong}{ \begin{itemize} \item \textbf{Padding transitions} (a unique \(\atransition_{\square}\)) map \(\square\) to itself on all branches, maintaining the tree structure without semantic impact. \item \textbf{Root transitions} initialize the run at \(\varepsilon\), assigning to each successor a contextual abstraction that encodes the interpretation of an individual name from the ABox. \item \textbf{General transitions} apply at nodes labelled by contextual abstractions.
-They enforce the satisfaction of subconcepts in types and propagate the global information. \end{itemize}
+The global abstraction—common to all nodes labelled by non-sink locations—must remain constant too.